Ah, silicones. No one wants them. But, when they aren’t there, everyone complains.

 Well, they don’t complain of a lack of silicones.
 They complain of thick pastes that spread like chalk or hair that refuses to be combed through.
 You know, all those things silicones are there to fix.

 How unfair!
 It’s time to set the record straight once and for all about silicones.
-Here’s what they do and why you shouldn’t be scared of them (plus the REAL reason why some of you may want to avoid them):
+Here’s what silicones in skincare do and why you shouldn’t be scared of them (plus the REAL reason why some of you may want to avoid them after all):

 Silicones are derived from silica, a common mineral that makes up a huge part of the Earth’s crust.